Raymond P. Niro, Jr.Founding Partner

 Raymond has successfully handled patent infringement defense cases for B. Braun Medical, Stanley Black & Decker, Weber-Stephen Products, ValueClick (now Conversant), Lemko Corp. and others.
 In February 2014, Raymond defended Progressive Medical, Inc. in a jury trial involving elastomeric infusion pumps, filed by plaintiff Kimberly-Clark in the Central District of California.
 After the Court’s favorable pretrial rulings at the start of trial and Raymond’s opening statement to the jury (which was the subject of an article in the IP360 legal publication (http://www.law360.com/ip/articles/513697), Kimberly-Clark reached a mid-trial settlement with Progressive.
 Among his notable defense victories, Raymond convinced the Federal Circuit (on May 21, 2007) to affirm summary judgment of noninfringement in a landmark patent suit against Black & Decker, with sales of the accused string trimmer products exceeding $300 million.
 Raymond was lead counsel throughout the case, arguing the summary judgment motion before the District Court in Kentucky, as well as the appeal before the Federal Circuit in Washington DC.
 Raymond has also achieved favorable trademark defense decisions in separate actions involving Black & Decker’s Snakelight® flashlight and other trademarks.

-In 2004 Raymond was selected as one of the “Top 40 Illinois Attorneys Under 40″ by the Illinois Law Bulletin, which reviewed more than a thousand nominations and chose him as among the best lawyers in Illinois under 40.
-He is one of the only IP litigators ever included in this prestigious group.
-Raymond has been married for 25 years and has 5 children.
-He played rugby in college and currently participates in Crossfit events across the country.
+Raymond has been married for 29 years and has 5 children.
+He wrestled in high school, played rugby in college, and currently participates in CrossFit events.
 Raymond graduated from Indiana University in 1988 with a Bachelor of Science degree.
 He received his law degree from DePaul University College of Law in 1991.
-As well as being involved in his litigation practice, Raymond taught litigation strategy at DePaul law school, and has been an invited panel speaker at several LES, Chicago Bar Association and other professional events.
-Before founding, Niro McAndrews, LLC, Raymond was a partner of Niro, Haller & Niro.
+As well as being involved in his litigation practice, Raymond taught courses at DePaul law school, and has been an invited panel speaker at several LES, Chicago Bar Association and other professional events.
+Before founding, Niro McAndrews, LLP, Raymond was a partner and one of the top trial attorneys at Niro, Scavone, Haller & Niro.